 The School of Nursing (SON) program at Southern Adventist University leads to a baccalaureate degree (BS) in nursing with the option to exit at the associate degree (AS) level.
-Students entering the nursing program (LPN-RN See Associate Degree #6) may declare the AS or AS/BS Nursing Major.
+Students entering the nursing program (LPN-RN See Pre-licensure AS and BSN #6) may declare the AS, AS/BS, or BSN Nursing Major.
 However, students are encouraged to declare the BS degree when applying to the University making a double AS Nursing/BS Nursing major.
 When graduated from AS Nursing, the major will convert to BS Nursing.
 Registered nurses with an AS degree from a nursing program accredited by the ACEN may apply and be accepted into BS level nursing (campus, off-campus Consortium or online) or accelerated Registered Nurse (RN) to Master of Science (MSN) program.
 Diploma and AS degree graduates from a non-accredited program will be evaluated on an individual basis.

-The nursing curriculum is based on the Neuman Systems Model (NSM) which emphasizes wholistic health.
+The nursing curriculum is based on the SDA Nursing Framework which emphasizes whole-person health.
 Upon acceptance into the clinical nursing program, the AS degree in nursing may be completed in four semesters.
 Upon completion of the AS degree requirements, the student is eligible to take NCLEX-RN.

 Completion of the BS Program enhances professional opportunities through study in theoretical and clinical nursing.
-The program may be completed on campus in two to three semesters, ONLINE in four semesters or six semesters (two years), following the AS degree depending on completion of general education/cognate requirements.
+The program may be completed on campus in two to three semesters, ONLINE in four semesters, Consortium Off-campus program in six semesters (two years), following the AS degree depending on completion of general education/cognate requirements.

 The accelerated RN to MSN program allows the RN to combine BS and MSN level course work in a condensed program of five to six full-time semesters.
 Accelerated program emphases include Adult, Family, Psych-Mental Health, and Acute Care Nurse Practitioner, and Nurse Educator (see Southern Graduate Catalog for complete program information).

-A limited number of students are accepted into each program two or more times each year.
+A limited number of students are accepted into each program two times each year.

 A well-equipped Learning Resource Center (LRC), clinical skills laboratory, simulation laboratory, and a tutorial program (Assisting Students to Achieve Professionally [ASAP]) are provided to facilitate learning.